abazlinton/GitHubNew/github_homework.md

 Act: repo.revert(commit2uniqueId)
 Assert: Expected = [commit1, commit2]
 ```
-- Create a `GitHub` class which has a collection of GitHubAccount
+- Create a `GitHub` class which has a collection of `GitHubAccount`
-- We should be able to get an alphabetically sorted list of GitHubAccounts
+- We should be able to get an alphabetically sorted list of `GitHubAccount`s